gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 emailAddress_max                = 6
 ```

-If you following [https://github.com/jetstack/cert-manager/issues/279](https://github.com/jetstack/cert-manager/issues/279) this github issue, it will expand other ways around this as well.
+See the following [https://github.com/jetstack/cert-manager/issues/279](https://github.com/jetstack/cert-manager/issues/279) github issue, it will expand other ways around this as well.

 ### Create the CA Key